jgurhem/tampermonkey_wasm/article1.md

 cargo build --release --target wasm32-unknown-unknown
 ```

-Unfortunately, this WebAssembly cannot be loaded into our brower as it depends on modules because modules cannot be instantiated !
+Unfortunately, this WebAssembly cannot be loaded yet into our brower as it depends on other modules because modules cannot be instantiated !
 Here, we can use `wasm-pack` to build our WebAssembly without dependencies to modules.

 First, we need to install `wasm-pack`.